dj-7khese/dj-7khese/README.md

 ---

-> **Goal:** By the end of 2025, become a production-ready analytics engineer building trusted, scalable data models and pipelines for analytics teams.
+> **Goal:** By the end of 2025, become a production-ready Analytics Angineer building trusted, scalable data models and pipelines for analytics teams.
 ---